AweSim-OSC/awesim-connect/README.md

 ### Automation Settings

-Several automation functions are available to reduce the amount of interaction required with the AweSim Connect application.
+Several automation functions are available to reduce the amount of interaction required with the OSC Connect application.

 #### Save User Credentials